-As part of the Innovation Accelerator Programs (IAP) efforts to support ongoing Medicaid delivery system reforms (DSR), targeted technical support and tools are offered to states in four functional areas: Data Analytics, Quality Measurement, Performance Improvement, and Value-Based Payment and Financial Simulations.
-This targeted support represents an opportunity for states to build their capacity in key delivery system reform levers.
-A goal of the IAP is to purposefully integrate the functional areas across each of the four program areas (Reducing Substance Use Disorders, Beneficiaries with Complex Needs, Community Integration – Long-Term Services and Supports (LTSS), and Physical and Mental Health Integration).
-Separate technical support opportunities under each of the functional areas are also underway.
+In addition to technical assistance in programmatic areas, the Medicaid Innovation Accelerator Program (IAP) also provided Medicaid agencies with technical assistance and tools related to their ongoing Medicaid delivery system reforms (DSR), in four functional areas: data analytics, quality measurement, performance improvement, and value-based payment and financial simulations.
+In addition, IAP integrated the functional areas across each of the four program areas (Reducing Substance Use Disorders, Beneficiaries with Complex Needs, Community Integration – Long-Term Services and Supports (LTSS), and Physical and Mental Health Integration).

-IAP is working with Medicaid agencies to build or enhance their data analytic capacity to support delivery system reform efforts through the following activities:
+IAP worked with Medicaid agencies to build or enhance their data analytic capacity to support delivery system reform efforts through the following activities:

-- Targeted data analytic technical support to states.
+- Targeted data analytic technical assistance to states.

-To learn more about these opportunities, visit the IAP Functional Support webpage on Data Analytics.
+To learn more about these opportunities, visit the Data Analytics page.

 Value-Based Payment and Financial Simulations

-IAP is offering Medicaid agencies support in the following areas:
+IAP offered Medicaid agencies support in the following areas:

 - Value-Based Payment and Financial Simulations

-To learn more about these opportunities, visit IAP Functional Support on Value-Based Payment and Financial Simulations page.
+To learn more about these opportunities, visit IAP Value-Based Payment and Financial Simulations webpage.

-Opportunities under this functional area will complement existing Centers for Medicare & Medicaid Services (CMS) and the Center for Medicaid and CHIP Services (CMCS) measurement related efforts (example, CMS Quality Strategy and Medicaid Adult Core Set).
-Examples of support to states under this functional area include:
+Opportunities under this functional area complemented existing Centers for Medicare & Medicaid Services (CMS) and the Center for Medicaid and CHIP Services (CMCS) measurement related efforts (example, CMS Quality Strategy and Medicaid Adult Core Set).
+Examples of support to states under this functional area included:

 - A three-part measure development contract led by IAP, the Medicare-Medicaid Coordination Office, and CMCS’s Disabled and Elderly Health Programs Group.
 Over the course of three years, the IAP developed or refined approximately 12 measures in key gaps areas across the IAP’s four program areas.